ym2151-tone-editor

 ./target/release/ym2151-tone-editor

 The editor automatically ensures the server is ready using the ensure_server_ready() function from the ym2151-log-play-server library.
-This handles server installation, startup, and readiness checks automatically.
+This handles the server installation, startup, and readiness check automatically.

 cargo run